What you need to know about COVID-19

 Where can I get the COVID-19 vaccine?

-The vaccine is being administered to different populations in a tiered approach.
-When you are able to get the vaccine, call your doctor with any questions and ask when you can make an appointment with them or at your local pharmacy.
+Check with your doctor and ask if you can make an appointment with them or at your local pharmacy.
 Or, find out where to get your vaccine at cdc.gov/coronavirus/2019-ncov/vaccines or vaccinefinder.org.

 Am I required to get my COVID-19 vaccine?